 Why should peaceful cooperation be impossible without an overarching authority?
 Hobbes provides a series of powerful arguments that suggest it is extremely unlikely that human beings will live in security and peaceful cooperation without government.
 (Anarchism, the thesis that we should live without government, of course disputes these arguments.)
 His most basic argument is threefold.
 (Leviathan, xiii.3-9) (i) He thinks we will compete, violently compete, to secure the basic necessities of life and perhaps to make other material gains. (ii) He argues that we will challenge others and fight out of fear (“diffidence”), so as to ensure our personal safety. (iii) And he believes that we will seek reputation (“glory”), both for its own sake and for its protective effects (for example, so that others will be afraid to challenge us).

 Underlying this most basic argument is an important consideration about insecurity.
 As we shall see Hobbes places great weight on contracts (thus some interpreters see Hobbes as heralding a market society dominated by contractual exchanges).
-In particular, he often speaks of "covenants," by which he means a contract where one party performs his part of the bargain later than the other.
-In the state of nature such agreements aren't going to work.
+In particular, he often speaks of “covenants,” by which he means a contract where one party performs his part of the bargain later than the other.
+In the state of nature such agreements are not going to work.
 Only the weakest will have good reason to perform the second part of a covenant, and then only if the stronger party is standing over them.
 Yet a huge amount of human cooperation relies on trust, that others will return their part of the bargain over time.
-A similar point can be made about property, most of which we can't carry about with us and watch over.
+A similar point can be made about property, most of which we cannot carry about with us and watch over.
 This means we must rely on others respecting our possessions over extended periods of time.
-If we can't do this, then many of the achievements of human society that involve putting hard work into land (farming, building) or material objects (the crafts, or modern industrial production, still unknown in Hobbes's time) will be near impossible.
+If we cannot do this, then many of the achievements of human society that involve putting hard work into land (farming, building) or material objects (the crafts, or modern industrial production, still unknown in Hobbes’s time) will be near impossible.

-On Hobbes's view the right of nature is quite simple to define.
-Naturally speaking - that is, outside of civil society – we have a right to do whatever we think will ensure our self-preservation.
+On Hobbes’s view the right of nature is quite simple to define.
+Naturally speaking—that is, outside of civil society – we have a right to do whatever we think will ensure our self-preservation.
 The worst that can happen to us is violent death at the hands of others.
 If we have any rights at all, if (as we might put it) nature has given us any rights whatsoever, then the first is surely this: the right to prevent violent death befalling us.
 But Hobbes says more than this, and it is this point that makes his argument so powerful.
 We do not just have a right to ensure our self-preservation: we each have a right to judge what will ensure our self-preservation.
-And this is where Hobbes's picture of humankind becomes important.
+And this is where Hobbes’s picture of humankind becomes important.
 Hobbes has given us good reasons to think that human beings rarely judge wisely.
 Yet in the state of nature no one is in a position to successfully define what is good judgment.
-If I judge that killing you is a sensible or even necessary move to safeguard my life, then - in Hobbes's state of nature – I have a right to kill you.
+If I judge that killing you is a sensible or even necessary move to safeguard my life, then—in Hobbes’s state of nature – I have a right to kill you.
 Others might judge the matter differently, of course.
-Almost certainly you'll have quite a different view of things (perhaps you were just stretching your arms, not raising a musket to shoot me).
-Because we're all insecure, because trust is more-or-less absent, there's little chance of our sorting out misunderstandings peacefully, nor can we rely on some (trusted) third party to decide whose judgment is right.
+Almost certainly you will have quite a different view of things (perhaps you were just stretching your arms, not raising a musket to shoot me).
+Because we are all insecure, because trust is more-or-less absent, there is little chance of our sorting out misunderstandings peacefully, nor can we rely on some (trusted) third party to decide whose judgment is right.
 We all have to be judges in our own causes, and the stakes are very high indeed: life or death.

 For this reason Hobbes makes very bold claims that sound totally amoral.
-"To this war of every man against every man," he says, "this also is consequent [i.e., it follows]: that nothing can be unjust.
-The notions of right and wrong, justice and injustice have no place [in the state of nature]."
-(Leviathan, xiii.13) He further argues that in the state of nature we each have a right to all things, "even to one another's body’ (Leviathan, xiv.4).
+“To this war of every man against every man,” he says, “this also is consequent [i.e., it follows]: that nothing can be unjust.
+The notions of right and wrong, justice and injustice have no place [in the state of nature]”.
+(Leviathan, xiii.13) He further argues that in the state of nature we each have a right to all things, “even to one another’s body’ (Leviathan, xiv.4).
 Hobbes is dramatizing his point, but the core is defensible.
-If I judge that I need such and such - an object, another person's labor, another person’s death - to ensure my continued existence, then in the state of nature, there is no agreed authority to decide whether I'm right or wrong.
+If I judge that I need such and such—an object, another person’s labor, another person’s death—to ensure my continued existence, then in the state of nature, there is no agreed authority to decide whether I’m right or wrong.
 New readers of Hobbes often suppose that the state of nature would be a much nicer place, if only he were to picture human beings with some basic moral ideas.
 But this is naïve: unless people share the same moral ideas, not just at the level of general principles but also at the level of individual judgment, then the challenge he poses remains unsolved: human beings who lack some shared authority are almost certain to fall into dangerous and deadly conflict.

-There are different ways of interpreting Hobbes's view of the absence of moral constraints in the state of nature.
+There are different ways of interpreting Hobbes’s view of the absence of moral constraints in the state of nature.
 Some think that Hobbes is imagining human beings who have no idea of social interaction and therefore no ideas about right and wrong.
 In this case, the natural condition would be a purely theoretical construction, and would demonstrate what both government and society do for human beings.
-(A famous statement about the state of nature in De Cive (viii.1) might support this interpretation: "looking at men as if they had just emerged from the earth like mushrooms and grown up without any obligation to each other…") Another, complementary view reads Hobbes as a psychological egoist, so that - in the state of nature as elsewhere – he is merely describing the interaction of ultimately selfish and amoral human beings.
+(A famous statement about the state of nature in De Cive (viii.1) might support this interpretation: “looking at men as if they had just emerged from the earth like mushrooms and grown up without any obligation to each other…”) Another, complementary view reads Hobbes as a psychological egoist, so that—in the state of nature as elsewhere – he is merely describing the interaction of ultimately selfish and amoral human beings.